restify/node-restify/docs/restify.md

 * serverName:
   Simple string that is not interpreted and returned in the 'Server:' HTTP header.
 Defaults to `node.js`.
-* exceptionHandler:
-  Installs your function to handle all uncaught JS exceptions.
-If you **don't** provide one, restify installs a default handler that simply returns 500 Internal Server Error, and logs a warning.
 * maxRequestSize:
   Caps the amount of data a client can send to your HTTP server, in bytes.
   Defaults to 8192 (8k).